christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 Don't worry about what the word "compiler" means for now.
 Just realize that when you see the phrase "compiler error", it means you had an error in your code.
 These errors mean your program won't work, at least not completely correctly, so it's absolutely essential to fix them.
 These errors will appear in the Compiler Errors panel where the timeline usually displays.
 Each error will provide a short description you should read to try to understand the error.
 Then, **double click on the error to see it in the Actions panel** where you can try to fix it.

-####Friendly Advice

-Whenever you need to fix an error--that is, debug your code--take the time to try to fully understand your mistake.
+**Friendly Advice:** Whenever you need to fix an error--that is, debug your code--take the time to try to fully understand your mistake.
 Every error you make is a learning opportunity.
 If you take full advantage of these learning opportunities, you'll find much more success farther down the road.

 ##Comments